 Guido Aben (secretary)

 Guido Aben is a founding board member of [The Commons Conservancy].
-In his dayjob he is director of eResearch at AARNet, the Australian educational and research network.
+In his dayjob he is director of eInfrastructure Partnerships at AARnet, the Australian educational and research network.
 He holds an MSc in physics from Utrecht University.
 He joined AARNet in 2005, having previously had similar roles in European R&E networking.

 A generalist more than a specialist, he has been involved across the range of the "buy-or-build" spectrum, in projects ranging from the rolling out of a national dark fibre footprint, running cloud services procurements through to the deployment of complex niche builds such as an Internet voting system during national elections.